-As previously explained, the public has no source of information on this issue as described above and particularly this aspect of possibly EPA's most controversial, and most impactful, decisions and regulatory initiatives in its history.
+As previously explained, the public has no source of information on this issue.

 Because there is no such information or any such analysis in existence, any increase in public understanding of this issue is a significant contribution to this increasingly important issue as regards the operation and function of government.